-The proposed ERH remediation treatment area is 56,062 square feet (ft^2).
+The ERH remediation region is 56,062 square feet (ft2).
 The depths of treatment will extend from the top of the water table to auger refusal during drilling.
-The resulting treatment volume is approximately 47,200 cubic yards (yd^3).
+The treatment volume is approximately 47,200 cubic yards (yd3).
+The locations of all below grade components of the ERH system are illustrated in Figure Y-1, including; electrodes, vapor recovery wells, temperature monitoring points, groundwater monitoring wells and soil sample locations.